 Installation • Concept • Material Research

-A site-specific installation constructed from the sarees of the artist's paternal grandmother, built during the final year of a Fine Arts degree at LASALLE College of the Arts, Singapore.
-The work explored whether the quality of shelter — as a psychological and emotional condition — could be transferred from a person to a space, and made available to strangers.
+A site-specific installation constructed from the sarees of my paternal grandmother, built during the final year of a Fine Arts degree at LASALLE College of the Arts, Singapore.
+The work explored whether the quality of shelter — as a psychological and emotional condition — could be transferred from a person to a space,

-What the artist did not fully anticipate was that the sarees had preserved, across years, the faint and specific scent of the woman who had worn them — slightly sweet, strangely calming.
+What I didn't fully anticipate was that the sarees had preserved, across years, the faint and specific scent of the woman who had worn them — slightly sweet, strangely calming.
 That scent permeated the installation and produced something that could not have been designed: an atmosphere of involuntary memory, available to strangers who had no memory to draw on.
 Viewers looked up.
 They pointed.
 They laughed — not from distance, but from within.
-The work was understood to be complete only when occupied.

 Hegira raised formal questions that continue to organise the artist's practice: the distinction between an image that is faced and a space that is entered; the role of non-visual sensation in producing felt meaning; the conditions under which an artwork can generate something as specific and as fragile as a sense of safety.
 The installation cannot be reconstructed.
 The sarees exist.
 The scent is fading.
 Hegira is an Arabic word for a journey undertaken to escape danger and find safety.
 The installation borrowed the word for a smaller migration: the attempt to carry one person's quality of shelter into a room full of strangers, and leave it there.